ReinhardBehrens/Bible4All/README.md

  # Software Use

  This is a portal is for Christians, by Christians and also ultimately for the use of Christians.
-The source code cannot be used for other religions and to be used for intended purpose.
+The source code cannot be used for other religions and to be used for its intended purpose.
 Christianity is exclusive for those who proclaim that JESUS Christ is GOD and Lord and that God raised Him from the dead.